chukwukap/basedOutfits/README.md

    - Scroll feed, filter by category/style/trending.
    - Smooth hide/reveal header & nav on scroll.

-3. **Viewing a Look**
+3. **Viewing a Outfit**
-   - Tap to see full details and related looks.
+   - Tap to see full details and related outfits.
-   - Option to collect into a Lookbook (pay fee).
+   - Option to collect into a Outfitly (pay fee).
    - Tip creator or style-track them.

-4. **Lookbook Management**
+4. **Outfitly Management**
    - Create themed boards.
-   - Organize collected looks.
+   - Organize collected outfits.
    - Share on Farcaster.

 ---

 ## 🔮 Roadmap

-- [ ] Multi-image looks.
+- [ ] Multi-image outfits.
 - [ ] AI tagging for outfits.
-- [ ] Notifications for new looks from tracked creators.
+- [ ] Notifications for new outfits from tracked creators.
 - [ ] Seasonal/trend-based challenges.